Pancreatic cancer doesn't usually cause symptoms in the early stages. As the cancer grows it can start to cause symptoms. These can include:

-The symptoms vary depending on where the cancer is in the pancreas – in the head, body or tail of the pancreas.
+The symptoms vary depending on where the cancer is in the pancreas.
+Pancreatic cancer can develop in the head, body or tail of the pancreas.

 Some people may only have back pain.
 This is often felt in the middle of the back, and is persistent.

-Bile contains a lot of yellow pigments so it turns the skin yellow.
-Jaundice is a common symptom of many liver and gallbladder diseases.
+Bile contains a lot of yellow pigment so it turns the skin yellow.
+This may be less noticeable in black or brown skin.
 It is often easier to spot in the whites of the eyes rather than the skin.

 Some people diagnosed with cancer of the pancreas are found to be newly diabetic.
 Some have been diagnosed with diabetes within the previous year.
 If you have diabetes you are not producing enough insulin.
 So there is too much sugar in your blood.
 The sugar passes out of the body in the urine and takes some water with it.This causes: